 The ethical concept of valid consent and the legal doctrine of informed consent have become firmly established as foundational in the practice of modern medicine.
 Without proper consent, any procedure could be viewed as an assault on an individual.
 The moral basis of the importance of consent is respect for patient autonomy.

 Prospective, written consent for PSR is rare due to the nature of the cases involving the request.
 Many requestors of PSR are the surviving spouse or intimate partner of a young patient who died unexpectedly after a sudden and unexpected catastrophic illness or injury.
 Nearly all couples in this situation have not anticipated, discussed, or made any provision for reproduction after the sudden death of one partner.
 Thus, these critics argue that, in most cases, PSR should not take place, because explicit prospective consent has not been given.
+The proper guidelines may be frames by the legislatures for presumption of implied consent of the deceased spouse by taking into consideration the family background, the bona fide intention of the surviving wife and the socio-economic condition of the family.

 The existing legal position on posthumous sperm reproduction in most parts of the world is that explicit (written) consent from a man must be obtained in order for his sperm to be collected and used following his death to create a child.
 This principle was established in Schloendroff case where the court stated that essentially every person, whether dead or alive, has a right to determine what is to be done with his own body and that therefore any doctor commits assault, if she/he performs a procedure without the patient’s consent.
+The landmark Blood case made it clear that explicit written informed consent is necessary.
+Lord Woolf stated in this judgment that:

+There is a clear requirement for the written and effective consent of a man, after he has had the opportunity to receive counseling and after he has had a proper opportunity to consider the implication of posthumous birth….any consent should be given in clear and formal terms by the person himself….the authority is reluctant to seek to identify a person’s wishes from the evidence of another person.

 Given that posthumous procreation, unlike organ donation, entails significant and permanent implications for the deceased’s family, the potential for a serious conflict of interest justifies a far more limited decision-making role for the family.
 Obviously, difficulties could arise in estate distribution after PAR, although no cases appear documented.
 The ambiguity of unwritten consent poses the biggest problem on the threshold of PAR—granting the initial request to extract sperm from the husband.
 Because the law has been mute on whether it is legal and ethical to extract sperm from a corpse, hospitals have had to depend upon their own guidelines in making that decision.
 One particular sperm retrieval guideline from the New York Hospital provides that a deceased’s consent to post-mortem sperm retrieval can be “reasonably inferred” in the absence of express consent.
+In India there are neither any guidelines nor any judicial interpretation regarding consent of the deceased spouse however the proposed ART Bill discusses various ART treatments without mentioning of PAR.

 Welfare of the child